sjkp/Microsoft-teams-docs/teams/index.md

 ## Tabs

-Tabs allow teams to collect together all the tools they need inside of Microsoft Teams.
+Tab apps allow teams to collect together all the tools they need inside of Microsoft Teams.
 Team members can add your tab to a channel, and can have conversations about it.
 It's easy to create a tab from your existing web app.

-Common tab examples are:
+Common tab app examples are:

 * Dashboards and data visualization
 * Collaborative documents and note taking
 * Group task management